Estelle Woolley is a British artist based in the North West UK.

 Through a minimal and poetic use of materials which are often very fragile in nature, I investigate possible narratives and layers of meaning.
 By subtly manipulating these elements, I aim to renew a sense of curiosity while highlighting the inherent beauty of the forms used.

-Academic research examines the interplay between attraction and repulsion - the visceral experience of ‘feeling.’
+Research examines the interplay between attraction and repulsion - the visceral experience of ‘feeling.’
 Concepts of the uncanny, disgust, abjection, curiosity, the sublime, and beauty are central to my exploration of materials and themes.

 I am drawn to found objects - elements taken directly from reality, rather than crafting forms that merely imitate something else.